 WheelPower is the national charity for wheelchair sport, supporting people with physical disabilities of all ages to lead healthier and more active lives through movement, activity and sport.

 WheelPower is here to help you to discover wheelchair sport and be more active through our calendar of events and online exercise programmes.
 Our team are also here to offer advice and support you to realise your sporting potential, whether you are a first timer or someone looking to return to sport.

 Sport can develop confidence and improve fitness but it is also a great way to have fun and make friends.
-We have seen how playing sport can enrich lives, offering tremendous physical and psychological benefits, whatever your age or ability. wheelpower.org.uk Your WheelPower Physical Activity Advisor We understand that following a life changing injury, being motivated to exercise and play sport can sometimes be difficult. motivated to exercise and play sport can sometimes be difficult.
+We have seen how playing sport can enrich lives, offering tremendous physical and psychological benefits, whatever your age or ability.

+Your WheelPower Physical Activity Advisor

+We understand that following a life changing injury, being motivated to exercise and play sport can sometimes be difficult.

 With the support of our WheelPower Physical Activity Advisors we will help you to move more, improve your physical and mental well-being, increase your fitness and discover the many benefits that regular exercise provides.

-How can our Advisors help you...
+How our Advisors can help you...

-- They can call on their own personal experiences and knowledge as a wheelchair user to be a positive role model - Provide advice about physical activity and wheelchair sport - Deliver physical activity sessions with individuals and groups
+- They can call on their own personal experiences and knowledge as a wheelchair user to be a positive role model - Provide advice about physical activity and wheelchair sport - Deliver physical activity sessions with individuals and groups wheelpower.org.uk/advisors

-• Use their local knowledge and experience to signpost you to external organisations to support the continuation of physical activity and sport following discharg 2. wheelpower.org.uk/physical-activity-advisors
+Use their local knowledge and experience to signpost you to external organisations to support the continuation of physical activity and sport following discharge

 Resistance Bands

-The WheelPower Resistance Bands programme began in response to the pandemic in 2020, and to date, the gift of FREE bands has supported over 1,500 physically disabled people to stay active from their homes.
+The WheelPower Resistance Bands programme began in response to the pandemic in 2020, and to date, the gift of FREE bands has supported over 2,000 physically disabled people to stay active from their homes.
 The bands are great for warming up before exercising, strength training or physical therapy rehabilitation.

 In a set of latex Resistance Bands you will find:

 - Five bands of different colours/strengths

 - Hand grips and ankle straps

 - A door anchor

-Apply for a set today on the WheelPower website
+wheelpower.org.uk/bands

-wheelpower.org.uk/bands Online Exercise Classes WheelPower began delivering online exercise classes via Zoom during the Covid-19 pandemic.
-The first class took place in May 2020 and they continue to support disabled people across the UK to this day.
-We currently host three FREE online exercise classes every week which vary between: yoga, cardio, adaptive box-fit, dance and tai chi.
-The online classes are open to anyone with a physical disability wanting to maintain/improve their fitness from the comfort of their home.
+Online Exercise Classes

+WheelPower began delivering online exercise classes via Zoom during the Covid-19 pandemic.
+The first class took place in May 2020 and they continue to support physicaly disabled people across the UK to this day.

+We currently host three FREE online exercise classes every week which vary between: yoga, cardio, adaptive box-fit, and tai chi.

+The online exercise classes are open to anyone with a physical disability wanting to maintain/improve their fitness from the comfort of their home.

 Scan the QR code to find out more

+wheelpower.org.uk/classes

-4. wheelpower.org.uk/exercise-classes Online Exercise Videos
+Online Exercise Videos